Neuroimaging Laboratory

 We use a multimodal imaging approach to examine changes in perfusion and white matter integrity surrounding white matter hyperintensities.
 Changes in these measures in the cerebral blood flow penumbra predict expansion of hyperintensities and help us to understand the mechanisms for their growth.

-We have developed a protocol for imaging post mortem brain tissue hemispheres and slices at 7 tesla strength MRI.
-The high resolution images we collect can be coregistered to in vivo images and used for MRI guided histopathological sampling.
-Through staining of tissue and fluorescent microscopy we are better able to understand how what we see in MRI relates to microstructural tissue properties.
+We have developed a protocol for imaging postmortem brain tissue hemispheres and slices at 7 tesla strength MRI.
+The high-resolution images we collect are coregistered to in vivo images and used for MRI guided histopathological sampling.
+This allows us to examine MRI observed pathology at the microscopic level to better understand disease processes related to aging, vascular disease and dementia.

 Enlarged perivascular spaces may be related to cerebral small vessel disease and Alzheimer's pathology.
 We have developed an automated method to detect and quantify the volume of perivascular spaces using multimodal imaging and morphological analysis.
 By tracking changes in perivascular spaces we will be better able to understand how they relate to cognitive decline and disease processes.